stripe/stripe-java/v8_migration_guide.md

 #### API errors

-Less obvious ones are changes related to JSON error object which is not directly exposed to you.
+Less obvious ones are changes related to JSON error object now exposed at `StripeException.getStripeError()`.
-This library converts such failure into `StripeException`, a subclass of Java `Exception`.
-For example, in [2017-12-14 version change](https://stripe.com/docs/upgrades#2017-12-14) `card_error` is introduced, but that will be surfaced to you simply as a different message in `ApiException`.
-No change on your part is required.
+Different error types `StripeError#type` may be returned.
+If you are integrating to this "eum" type, check for version change like [2017-12-14](https://stripe.com/docs/upgrades#2017-12-14) where new `card_error` is introduced.

 Changes in HTTP error codes, however, can affect your integration as a different type of `StripeException` is thrown.
 For example, in [2016-10-19 version change](https://stripe.com/docs/upgrades#2016-10-19),